perriera/for_interfaces/vsc/README.md

 - **sudo** privilages

 ### Wish Case
 Installation on Visual Studio Code (VSC) for each modern operating systems (Linux, OSX, Windows) has been made possible here: [Download Visual Studio Code](https://code.visualstudio.com/download).
-However, in the case where Linux does not have x11/gui support Remote SSH access is possible.
+However, in the case where Linux does not have x11/gui support Remote SSH access is possible, (see *Alternate Case below).

 1. To try your own hand at installing VSC go here: [Download Visual Studio Code](https://code.visualstudio.com/download)